Martin Smith (documentarian)

-Martin Smith (born January 28, 1949) is a producer, writer, director and correspondent.
+Martin Smith (born January 28, 1949) is an American producer, writer, director and correspondent.
 Smith has produced dozens of nationally broadcast documentaries for CBS News, ABC News and PBS Frontline.
 His films range in topic from war in the Middle East to the 2008 financial crisis.
+He is a member of the Overseas Press Club and the Council on Foreign Relations.
+"WGBH BIO: MARTIN SMITH", pbs.org.
+Accessed September 27, 2023.

 Early life and education

-Smith was born January 28, 1949, and raised on a citrus farm in Riverside, California until his family moved to Los Angeles when he was ten.
+Smith was born January 28, 1949, and raised on a citrus farm in Riverside, California until his family moved to Los Angeles when he was ten years old.
+He graduated from The Harvard School for Boys in 1967.
 He studied Comparative Literature at Brown University and has a BFA (1975) from the Institute of Film & Television at the Tisch School of the Arts of New York University.

 Personal life

-He lives in New York City with his wife and producing partner Marcela Gaviria of Bogotá, Colombia.
+After living in New York City for many years with his wife and producing partner Marcela Gaviria of Bogotá, Colombia and raising a family, they moved to the Western Catskills area of New York State.
 He has five children and six grandchildren.